 They have a medium coat that requires frequent grooming, in fact, that’s what makes poodles famous.
 There are at least ten if not twenty or thirty popular poodle cuts.

-These animals have a tendency to look majestic and are often showcased in movies.
-They are otherwise medium-energy dogs, and clearly among the most athletic dog breeds.
+Standard Poodles have a tendency to look majestic and are often showcased in movies.
+They are otherwise medium-energy dogs.

 Unlike their toy and miniature cousins, standard poodles are quite big, weighing 40 to 70 pounds.
 Their musculature allows them to reach top speeds effortlessly in a couple of seconds, making them very talented chasers not be underestimated.